truenas/documentation/content/TrueCommand/API/data/list_fields.md

 This API call does not emit any middleware events.

 ### Log Summary
-This API call does not generate a detailed log summary item
+This API call does not generate a detailed log summary item.

 ### Changelog
 * **v2.0**
-   * Optional "tvid" input changed to a string only (does not support array of strings any more)
+   * Optional "tvid" input changed to a string only (does not support array of strings any more).
    * Optional flags "with_type", "filter_type", and "ui_format" removed.

 #### See Also